-- You have a demonstrated commitment to the use of investigative journalism, and live to develop and execute sustained, powerful stories that spur reform
+- You have a demonstrated commitment to the use of watchdog journalism, and live to develop and execute sustained, powerful stories that spur reform

 - You have at least three years of local or state government reporting experience.

 - You are organized and can handle multiple projects under tight deadlines.

 - You have a collaborative spirit and want to work with a team to give West Virginians the journalism they want, need and deserve.
 You believe that we are all stronger together.